-I. No honors will be bestowed on any student who has been guilty of any flagrant misconduct during the year, or who has received 75 demerits; nor will such students be allowed to compete in any contest during Commencement Week.

-2. No student may compete in more than one contest at Commencement.

-3. Only students taking the full course of study may compete in any contest at Commencement.
+- I. No honors will be bestowed on any student who has been guilty of any flagrant misconduct during the year, or who has received 75 demerits; nor will such students be allowed to compete in any contest during Commencement Week. - 2.
+No student may compete in more than one contest at Commencement. - 3.
+Only students taking the full course of study and with no deficiences may compete in any contest at Commencement.